-Roll-In Shower or Walk-In Bathtub?
+Roll-In Shower vs. Walk-In Bathtub

 Individuals in a wheelchair must still maneuver into a seat built into the tub to bathe, unlike a roll-in shower.
 Bathers in a wheelchair require assistance to get in and out of the walk-in tub.
-In addition, the user cannot open the door of the walk-in tub once it starts filling, requiring him to sit and wait.
+In addition, you cannot open the door of the walk-in tub once it starts filling, requiring you to sit and wait.

-Roll-in showers can feature fold-down bench seating, soap dishes and hand-held shower heads for showering in a wheelchair.
+Roll-in showers can feature fold-down bench seating, soap dishes and hand-held showerheads for showering in a wheelchair.
 Fold-down seating allows disabled individuals without a wheelchair to use the roll-in shower as well.
 The bench folds up to provide room for the wheelchair when not in use.
 Built-in soap dishes are at a lower height than in a standard model for showering while seated.

 One- and Multi-Piece Units